sashikanthr/MealPlanning/README.md

 TIME_UNITS - Handles functionality related to time units which represent duration of each activity.

+TEST CASES:

+RECIPE TEST CASE 1 - small test case with 5 recipes

+RECIPE TEST CASE 2 - large test case with 40 recipes.

+RECIPE TEST CASE 3 - used for testing if we request more of a resource than exists: requests
+                      10 baking trays and the default resources provided are only 2.

+RECIPE TEST CASE 4 - medium test case with 10 recipes.

 USAGE:
 Provide a file "Recipes.txt" and a file "AvailableResources.txt" in the directory above the code